kev-odin/awesome-career-services/README.md

 - Respect the repository's guidelines, structure, and licensing.

 By participating in this repository, you agree to abide by this community agreement.
 The repository maintainers reserve the right to address any behavior or contributions that violate this agreement.
 For more details, read our `CODE_OF_CONDUCT.md`

+# LICENSE

+awesome-career-services by Kevin Chung is marked with CC0 1.0 Universal.
+To view a copy of this license, visit http://creativecommons.org/publicdomain/zero/1.0